kuzzleio/kuzzle/doc/2/api/controllers/document/update/index.md

 - `refresh`: if set to `wait_for`, Kuzzle will not respond until the update is indexed
 - `retryOnConflict`: conflicts may occur if the same document gets updated multiple times within a short timespan, in a database cluster.
 You can set the `retryOnConflict` optional argument (with a retry count), to tell Kuzzle to retry the failing updates the specified amount of times before rejecting the request with an error.
-- `source`: if set to `true` Kuzzle will return the updated document body in the response.
+- `source`: if set to `true` Kuzzle will return the entire updated document body in the response.
 ---

 ## Body properties